Reno, Nevada: Parks and recreation

-Reno is home to a variety of recreation activities including both seasonal and year-round.
+Reno is home to a variety of recreational activities, including both seasonal and year-round.
 In the summer, Reno locals can be found near three major bodies of water: Lake Tahoe, the Truckee River, and Pyramid Lake.
 The Truckee River originates at Lake Tahoe and flows west to east through the center of downtown Reno before terminating at Pyramid Lake to the north.
 The river is a major part of Artown, held in the summer at Wingfield Park.
 Washoe Lake is a popular kite and windsurfing location because of its high wind speeds during the summer.

 Skiing and snowboarding are among the most popular winter sports and draw many tourists.
-There are 18 ski resorts (8 major resorts) as close as 11 mi and as far as 98 mi from the Reno–Tahoe International Airport, including Northstar California, Sierra-at-Tahoe, Alpine Meadows, Squaw Valley, Sugar Bowl, Diamond Peak, Heavenly Mountain, and Mount Rose.
+There are 18 ski resorts (8 major resorts) as close as 11 mi and as far as 98 mi from the Reno–Tahoe International Airport, including Northstar California, Sierra-at-Tahoe, Alpine Meadows, Palisades Tahoe, Sugar Bowl, Diamond Peak, Heavenly Mountain, and Mount Rose.
 Other popular Reno winter activities include snowshoeing, ice skating, and snowmobiling.
-There are many bike paths to ride in the summer time.
+There are many bike paths to ride in the summertime.
 Lake Tahoe hosts international bike competitions each summer.

 Air races

 The Reno Air Races, also known as the National Championship Air Races, are held each September at the Reno Stead Airport.
+2023 will mark the final year for the races in Reno after 60 years, as a result of the Reno Tahoe Airport Authority's decision to sundown the event, citing growth around the airport, amongst other nonspecific concerns not stated by the RTAA.